-Microsoft’s Hotmail and Outlook are known for security and spam filtering, which is great for the receiver—it’s annoying to get unwanted email.
-But for the sender trying to facilitate a legitimate email, this can be concerning as well, since Microsoft’s Outlook will mark any respectable email as spam.
-This is not a necessary roadblock to communication, and it’s upsetting.
-Furthermore, there are frequent deliverability issues when sending from Outlook, which means one has to be even more careful in the first place should one decide to send and write such an email to avoid being caught.
+Microsoft’s Hotmail and Outlook are known for its stringent security and spam filtering measures, which are great for the receiver.
+After all, it’s annoying to get unwanted email.
+But for a sender trying to facilitate a legitimate email, this can be frustrating too, since Microsoft’s Outlook may mark even respectable emails as spam.

 Background information